AbuAzme/Effects/README.md

 # AbuAzme TV Effects List

-Check how many Points you have before start using the effects by typing !points in chat
+Check how many Points you have before start using the effects by typing <b>!points</b> in the chat box

 <h3> Sound Effects </h3>